Pula: Geography and climate

 The city lies on and beneath seven hills on the inner part of a wide gulf and a naturally well-protected port (depth up to 38 m) open to the northwest with two entrances: from the sea and through Fažana channel.

 Today, Pula's geographical area amounts to 5165 ha, 4159 ha on land and 1015 ha at sea, bounded from the north by islands Sv.
 Jerolim and Kozada, city areas Štinjan/Stignano, Veli Vrh/Monte Grande and Sianna with its 'Kaiserwald' forest; from the east area Monteserpo, Valmade, Busoler and Valdebek; from the south with the old gas works, commercial port Veruda and island Veruda; and from the west Verudela, Lungomare and Musil.

 Protected from the north by the mountain chain of Alps as well the inner highland, the climate is humid subtropical (Köppen climate classification: Cfa), with the highest air temperature averaging 23 °C during July and August and lowest averaging 6 °C, in January and February.
-Summers are usually quite hot, although some strange heat wave patterns are also common.
+Summers are usually quite hot, although some unusual heat wave patterns are also common.

 Normally, it is humid.
 Temperatures above 10 °C last for more than 240 days a year.
 There are two different kinds of winds here – the bora brings cold and clear weather from the north in winter, and the southern Sirocco bringing rain in summer.
 The 'Maestral' is a summer breeze blowing from the inland to the sea.

 Like the rest of the region Pula is known for its mild climate and tame sea with an average of sunny days of 2,316 hours per year or 6.3 hours a day, with an average air temperature of 13.7 °C (6.1 °C in February to 26.4 °C in July and August) and sea temperature from 7 °C to 26 °C.

+Since records began in 1963, the highest temperature recorded at the local weather station was 39.0 C, on 5 August 2017.
+The coldest temperature was -9.0 C, on both 3 January 1979 and 3 February 1991.